dweinstein/pyfuzzy/README.txt

 See at the project website.
 In the examples directory you can find three subdirectories:

+inverted pendulum:
+    This is a example of controller for an inverted pendulum.
+(Also called sometimes pole balancer.)

+    In the GUI use the menu item Process/View to get the visualization.
+    Currently it is controlled by an (imperfect) neural network, which was trained with data from a fuzzy controller (used in the Delphi fuzzy system which was the base of this python fuzzy project)

 mixer:
     This is an example of a mixer where you can control the temperature of incoming substances (eg. water) and tries t control to hold the temperature